wikitongues/Library-of-Congress/README.md

 4. Run `$ loc-prune [directory]` to enter an interactive process to identify which files to keep according to the LOC structure.
 5. Run `$ loc-bag [directory]` to prepare the directory for ingestion.
 6. Run `$ loc-release [directory]` to move directory from LOC_PreRelease to LOC_Staging.
+7. Run `$ loc-store [directory]` to move directory from LOC_Staging to LOC_Production.

 # Notes for Fred
-Once the contents of LOC_Staging have been successfully ingested by the team at LOC, run `$ loc-store` from within `LOC_PreRelease/.` to move all directories from LOC_Staging to LOC_Production.
+Once the contents of LOC_Staging have been successfully ingested by the team at LOC, run `$ loc-store` from within `LOC_Staging/.` to move all directories from LOC_Staging to LOC_Production.

 `$ loc-test` makes a dummy oral history folder to test scripting with.

+remove raws and edited from pruned filenames

+remove accents